BuckyTM/Workstation/README.md

 If you're just using this for single instance or something, just set your NGROK_AUTH_TOKEN.

-You might want to set all the secrets if you're using multiple instances with this.
-- NGROK_AUTH_TOKEN
-- NGROK_AUTH_TOKEN2
-- NGROK_AUTH_TOKEN3
-- NGROK_AUTH_TOKEN4

 # How to set up the RDP?
 Visit this: [Click Me](https://github.com/Cydaaa/WindowsRDP/wiki/Setting-up-RDP-and-connecting...)